ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 ## IBM Cloud Kubernetes Service overview
 {: #vcsnsxt-overview-iks-ovw}

-The {{site.data.keyword.containerlong_notm}} provides an isolated and secure platform for managing containers.
+The {{site.data.keyword.containerlong}} provides an isolated and secure platform for managing containers.
 This platform is portable, extensible, and self-healing if a failover occurs.

 The architecture consists of the following key components:
--	**{{site.data.keyword.cloud}} account** – Worker nodes are deployed into an {{site.data.keyword.cloud_notm}} account.
+-	**{{site.data.keyword.cloud_notm}} account** – Worker nodes are deployed into an {{site.data.keyword.cloud_notm}} account.
 The master node is deployed in a central Cloud Account that is managed by IBM.
 -	**Cluster** - A Kubernetes cluster consists of one or more worker nodes.
 -	**Worker nodes** – A worker node is a bare metal, or a virtual server instance hosted in an IBM account.
 When you provision a worker node, you determine the resources that are available to the containers that are hosted on that worker node.
 The worker nodes include an IBM-managed Docker Engine, separate compute resources, networking, and a storage volume service.
 -	**Master node** - Worker nodes are managed by a Kubernetes master node that centrally controls and monitors all Kubernetes resources in the cluster.
 This master node is managed by IBM.